Ultra-Code/archsway/README.md

 - reflector for choosing fastest pacman server list
 - usb_modeswitch for enabling modem mode for zero-cd based modems
 - wl-clipboard for wayland clipboard
+- batsignal for battery status notifications
 - kanshi for wayland output management
-- fuzzy as the application launcher
+- fuzzel as the application launcher
 - cliphist as clipboard history manager
 - qt5-wayland for runing qt5 apps under wayland
 - xdg-desktop-portal-wrl for WebRTC screen sharing